barrust/pyspellchecker/README.rst

 **more likely** the correct results.

 ``pyspellchecker`` supports multiple languages including English, Spanish, German, French, and Portuguese.
-Dictionaries were generated using the `WordFrequency project <https://github.com/hermitdave/FrequencyWords>`__ on GitHub.
+Dictionaries were originally generated using the `WordFrequency project <https://github.com/hermitdave/FrequencyWords>`__ on GitHub but have been rebuilt using the `OpenSubtitles <http://opus.nlpl.eu/OpenSubtitles2018.php>`__ project.
+Please see ``scripts/build_dictionary.py`` to see how the dictionaries were built.
+The fully parsed, original word frequency list can be found in ``scripts/data/*`` and are the basis of the built dictionaries.

 ``pyspellchecker`` supports **Python 3** and Python 2.7 but, as always, Python 3 is the preferred version!